Felderburg/StarTrek2d20/README.md

 WebTools/build folder to a web server, and you're done.

 ## Contributing
 Contributions are welcome.
-Use a PR to get your changes into the master branch.
+Use a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to get your changes into the master branch.

 ### Translations
 I can especially use some help with translating text to support